pimbrouwers/pimbrouwersdotcom/posts/2020-12-08-fsharp-falco.md

 You'll notice that our view function takes a `NewEntryModel` as it's final input parameter.
 This leads into one of the main benefits of using the [Falco][1] markup module as an HTML view engine, strong typing.
 If the definition of `NewEntryModel` (seen below) changes in a breaking way, you better believe the compiler will tell you about it, and this is a great thing.
 Just think of all the bugs this can save!

 The actual handler in this case is pretty straight-forward.
-It simply invokves the view with an empty error list and empty model, and passes it into Falco's `Response.ofHtml` handler.
+It simply invokes the view with an empty error list and empty model, and passes it into the [Falco][1] `Response.ofHtml` handler.

 > Defining a static member for creating an empty record like this, `NewEntryModel.Empty`, is a pattern I like to keep my code clutter free.